 A minor problem is one issue only—for example a visit for a urinary tract infection OR a vaginal infection.

 WomanCare self pay Fee schedule for cash or check payments.
+This sliding scale applies to women with total household assets below $150,000 and total incomes within the specific guidelines.

 Payment is due at time of visit.